Routine to ritual- how to create a lasting practice that helps you to shine

 Harnessing the power of yoga for women

-I learnt my own way of what felt right in the yoga space and what didn't when I began to practice, over two decades ago many participants were women but there were many times when it just didn't feel right to practice in the way I was being guided to, so instead I decided to listen to what felt right for me.
+Many times it just didn't feel right to practice in the way I was being told to, so instead I decided to listen to what felt right to me.

 Continue Reading...